 My friend had their traditional eggs Benedict which she loves to try at restaurants all over.
 She loved that theirs came with shaved country ham as opposed to the more traditional Canadian bacon.
 It added an extra diner/country flair to it that was delicious!
 Our girls daughter loved their pancakes and it was only $3 for a huge stack of them.
 I had a breakfast quesadilla that was so filling, that meal got me through lunch.
 I tried it because….quesadillas at breakfast?!
 WHY NOT?!
 It want it again, it was delicious.

-We bought some sweets on the way out – their signature Ooey Butter Cookie came recommended and it met our expectations.
-Definitely different and yet another reason to return to Rosie’s.
+If you visit Hamilton County Indiana, you must get their signature Ooey Butter Cookie came recommended and it met our expectations.
+Definitely different and yet another reason to return to Hamilton county’s Rosie’s.